18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Of course, no culinary adventure is complete without sampling the local sweet specialties.
 Izmir Bombas or filled pastries will delight you.

 Take an Izmir city gourmet tour for an authentic taste of the local dishes.
-With a local guide, you’ll discover new tastes and faces of the city you’d never discover on your own.
+With a local guide, you’ll discover new flavors and faces of the city you’d never find on your own.

 7-Day Cooking Vacation Bodrum Turkish Culinary Retreat